Generic Name: capecitabine (KAP-e-SYE-ta-been)

 - Tell your doctor or dentist that you take Xeloda before you receive any medical or dental care, emergency care, or surgery.

-- Lab tests, including complete blood cell counts and blood electrolytes, may be performed while you take Xeloda.
+- Lab tests may be performed while you take Xeloda.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Talk with your doctor about using an effective method of birth control while taking Xeloda.

-- Use Xeloda with caution in the ELDERLY; they may be more sensitive to its effects, especially nausea; vomiting; diarrhea; and pain, redness, and swelling of the hands or feet.
+- Use Xeloda with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: Xeloda has been shown to cause harm to the fetus.
 Do not become pregnant while you are taking it.
 Talk with your doctor about using effective methods of birth control while taking Xeloda.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking Xeloda while you are pregnant.
 It is not known if Xeloda is excreted in breast milk.
 Do not breast-feed while taking Xeloda.